- Find Articles & More

 - Documents are to be treated like other library collections.

-The government documents collections are located in the Reference area on the second floor of the library.
+The government documents collections are located across from the service desk on the second floor of the library.
 Most print volumes will be found in the compact shelving area, near current periodicals.
 There are also separate collections of government microfiche, microfilm, media, and ready reference items.

 The SuDocs (Superintendent of Documents) call number system is a provenance arrangement—publications are organized based on the issuing agency.
 So, A call numbers are for the Department of Agriculture, C is Commerce, D is Defense, and so on.
 There are, of course, exceptions to the straightforward letters: X and Y are used for various Congressional publications.